 Is junk food creeping back into your home?
-If your family has a taste for ice cream, chips, cookies, and other unhealthy (but tempting!) foods, it’s almost impossible to prevent them from reappearing in your cupboards.
-So how can you ensure that your house is temptation-proof?
+If your family has a taste for ice cream, chips, cookies, and other unhealthy (but alluring!) foods, it’s almost impossible to prevent them from reappearing in your cupboards.
+So how can you ensure that your kitchen is temptation-proof?

 To help you maintain your healthy lifestyle, try these suggestions for ridding your kitchen of foods that aren’t South Beach Diet–friendly:

 monthly cupboard cleaning to throw away any unhealthy foods that have somehow

 packaged foods are still unopened, consider donating them to a food

 your family that certain unhealthy foods should not be brought into the house.

 Or if some family members can’t live without their treats, create a separate

 out-of-eyesight snack drawer or cabinet where they can stash their “private” snacks.

 impulse buys when shopping: Avoid the grocery aisles that contain chips,

 cookies, and other baked goods or junk food.
 Instead, shop for fresh vegetables